Hv0nnus/GridNet/README.md

 "Pretrain main.py" doesn't work well.
 It try to pretrain on imagenet.
 "export onnx.py" and "net drawer.py" have work during my internship but I didn't spend too much time in it so it's messy and doesn't work everytime.
 It should use "Grid Net copy.py", "net drawer.py", "export onnx.py".

+Version : Python3.6.3 Pytorch0.3 (there will probably be some bug with "Variable" with the recent Pytorch version).

 For any questions you can contact me : tanguy.kerdoncuff@laposte.net